nocobase/docs/docs/en-US/handbook/routes/index.md

-# 路由管理器
+# Routes

 <PluginInfo name="client"></PluginInfo>

-## 介绍
+## Introduction

-路由管理器是一个用于管理系统主页面路由的工具，支持`桌面端`和`移动端`。使用路由管理器创建的路由，会同步显示在菜单中（可配置为不显示在菜单中）。反之，在页面菜单处添加的菜单，也会同步显示在路由管理器列表中。
+The route manager is a tool for managing the routes of the main page of the system, supporting `desktop` and `mobile` endpoints.
+Routes created using the route manager will be synchronized to the menu (can be configured to not display in the menu).
+Conversely, menus added in the page menu will also be synchronized to the route manager list.

 ![20250107115449](https://static-docs.nocobase.com/20250107115449.png)

-## 使用手册
+## User Manual

-### 路由类型
+### Route Types

-系统支持四种类型的路由：
+The system supports four types of routes:

-- 分组（group）：用于对路由进行分组管理，可以包含子路由
+- Group (group): Used to manage routes by grouping them, and can include sub-routes
-- 页面（page）：系统内部页面
+- Page (page): System internal page
-- 标签（tab）：用于在页面内部进行标签页切换的路由类型
+- Tab (tab): Used to switch between tabs in a page
-- 链接（link）：内部或者外部链接，可直接跳转到其配置的链接地址
+- Link (link): Internal or external link, can directly jump to the configured link address

-### 添加路由
+### Add Route

-点击右上角的“Add new”按钮可以创建新的路由：
+Click the "Add new" button in the upper right corner to create a new route:

-1. 选择路由类型（Type）
+1. Select the route type (Type)
-2. 填写路由标题（Title）
+2. Fill in the route title (Title)
-3. 选择路由图标（Icon）
+3. Select the route icon (Icon)
-4. 设置是否在菜单中显示（Show in menu）
+4. Set whether to display in the menu (Show in menu)
-5. 设置是否开启 Tab 页（Enable page tabs）
+5. Set whether to enable page tabs (Enable page tabs)
-6. 对于页面类型，系统会自动生成唯一的路由路径（Path）
+6. For page type, the system will automatically generate a unique route path (Path)

 ![20250124131803](https://static-docs.nocobase.com/20250124131803.png)

-### 路由操作
+### Route Actions

-每个路由条目支持以下操作：
+Each route entry supports the following Actions:

-- Add child：添加子路由
+- Add child: Add a sub-route
-- Edit：编辑路由配置
+- Edit: Edit the route configuration
-- View：查看路由页面
+- View: View the route page
-- Delete：删除路由
+- Delete: Delete the route

-### 批量操作
+### Batch Actions

-顶部工具栏提供以下批量操作功能：
+The top toolbar provides the following batch Action functions:

-- Refresh：刷新路由列表
+- Refresh: Refresh the route list
-- Delete：删除选中的路由
+- Delete: Delete the selected route
-- Hide in menu：在菜单中隐藏选中的路由
+- Hide in menu: Hide the selected route in the menu
-- Show in menu：在菜单中显示选中的路由
+- Show in menu: Show the selected route in the menu

-### 路由筛选
+### Route Filter

-使用顶部的“Filter”功能可以根据需要筛选路由列表。
+Use the "Filter" function at the top to filter the route list.

-:::info{title=提示}
+:::info{title=Note}
-路由配置的修改将直接影响系统的导航菜单结构。请谨慎操作，确保路由配置的正确性。
+Modifying route configurations will directly affect the navigation menu structure of the system.
+Please proceed with caution and ensure the correctness of the route configurations.
 :::